TRON-Bioinformatics/easyquant/README.md

                         Specify number of threads to use for the alignment --star_cmd_params STAR_CMD_PARAMS
-                        Specify STAR commandline parameters to use for the alignment
+                        Specify STAR commandline parameters to use for the alignment --keep_bam
+                        Do not delete alignment in BAM format during clean up step --keep_all
+                        Do not perform clean up step after re-quantification

 ```